3JulietAI/julietDiscord/README.md

   bot.run(DISCORD_TOKEN)
 ```

 And that's it!
 Your AI-powered Discord bot is ready.
-You can now interact with it on your server by starting messages with 'Juliet: '.
+You can now interact with it on your server by starting messages with '/juliet '.

-  The completed code is both powerful and extensible.
+The completed code is both powerful and flexible.
 You can modify it to suit your needs, whether you want to change the bot's behaviors, add new commands, or adjust its interactions.

 Good luck with your coding journey, and have fun building with AI!